salesforce/lwc-rfcs/text/0000-dual-light-shadow.md

 </template>
 ```

-When used in this way, the value of `lwc:render-mode` can only be a static string, and it can only be `"light"` or `"shadow"`.
+When used in this way, the value of `lwc:render-mode` can only be a static string.
+It can be set to `"light"` or `"shadow"`,
+which controls the mode that the child component renders in.

 If `"dual"` is used in this context, a compile-time error is thrown: